cavigna/cavigna/README.md

 <hr/>

 <samp>
-I am a Commercial Engenier and Android Developer in progress.I am a creative, dedicated , goal-oriented individual, with exceptional communication skills, fluent in Spanish and English.
-I think that my business background is an assetin order to deeper comprehension of the needs of Companies.
+I am a Commercial Engenieer and Android Developer in progress.I am a creative, dedicated , goal-oriented individual, with exceptional communication skills, fluent in Spanish and English.
+I think that my business background is an asset in order to deeper comprehension of the needs of Companies.

 </samp>